Disney riverboats: History

 Disneyland's opening day brought further issues for Mark Twain.
 Actress Irene Dunne, star of the movie Show Boat, had trouble breaking a bottle of water (from many major American rivers) across the vessel's bow for her christening on Dateline Disney.
 During the riverboat's first official voyage, when the crowd moved to one side of the boat to view a passing scene of an Indian encampment or other sight, the boat listed, and water poured over the deck, as no one had determined Mark Twains maximum safe passenger capacity.
 This oversight caused Mark Twain to nearly capsize on a voyage a few days later when ride operators continued to wave more than 500 guests on board until the deck neared the water line.
 As the ship traversed the sparsely vegetated river route, it came loose from its track and got stuck in the muddy banks.
 Immediately, the park established a maximum capacity of 300 passengers, remaining in effect today.

 Mark Twain has had a successful -year-career as a theme park attraction.
 During its first few years of operation, passengers could buy a non-alcoholic mint julep aboard or listen to card and checker players re-enact dialogue of that era.
 Occasionally the Disneyland band would play music on the lower deck bow to entertain both the passengers and the theme park visitors on the river banks.

 Mark Twain underwent a major refurbishment during the spring of 1995, during which the decks and boiler were replaced.

 September 24, 1995 saw the first and only Disney Fantasyland Wedding, to this day, to be held on an attraction, in theme clothing.
 An Orange County couple, Kevin and Patricia Sullivan exchanged vows on the bow of the boat as she circled the Rivers of America.
 The groom's father Ed Sullivan, a 50-year Disney veteran, donned the classic Mark Twain costume for the once-in-a-lifetime ceremony.
 The couple sealed their vows by pulling the ship's steam whistle together.
 From atop the upper-most deck, the couple let loose ropes, unfurling a ship-sized JUST MARRIED banner across the stern.

-When the Rivers of America was drained in 2002, the boat was noted to have considerable hull damage.
+When the Rivers of America was drained in 2002, the boat was found to have considerable hull damage.
 It underwent a refurbishment in 2004, to repair the hull, which included replacing the keel.
-For the park's 50th Anniversary celebration in 2005, a new, more colorful paint job was applied to the riverboat.
+For the park's 50th Anniversary celebration in 2005, a new, more colorful paint scheme was applied to the riverboat.